Live Cannibalism: Critical reception

-Steve Huey of AllMusic gave it two stars out if five, and wrote: "There isn't quite as much emphasis on later material as one might expect.
+Steve Huey of AllMusic gave it two stars out of five, and wrote: "There isn't quite as much emphasis on later material as one might expect.
 There's nothing revelatory or unexpected here -- just a decent concert document for fans who either want to preserve the experience of the band's performances, or who can't make it to one."